 By Nick Antonaccio

-Nick Antonaccio is a 40-year Pleasantville resident.
-For over 25 years he has conducted wine tastings and lectures.
-Nick is a member of the Wine Media Guild of wine writers.
+Nick Antonaccio is a 45-year Pleasantville resident.
+For over 25 years, he has conducted wine tastings and lectures.
+Nick is a member and program director of the Wine Media Guild of wine journalists.
 He also offers personalized wine tastings and wine travel services.
 Nick’s credo: continuous experimenting results in instinctive behavior.
-You can reach him at email@example.com or on Twitter @sharingwine.
+You can reach him at firstname.lastname@example.org or on Twitter @sharingwine.